 - Badass Longcoat: He wears one whenever he's on Earth.
 It contributes to Bobby's image of him as "my cool uncle".

-- Back from the Dead: At the end of Raven Rise.
+- Back from the Dead: He revives at the end of Raven Rise.

 - Badass in Distress: Shortly after a firefight with Saint Dune and harpooning a quip, he's snared by some mooks.

 - Cool Uncle: Described as such in the first journal entry: an uncle who breathes in with exciting stories and does cool things with his nephew, like riding in a jet.

 - Distressed Dude: Captured early on by Denduron's royalty in book 1.

 - Heroic Sacrifice: Takes an attack meant for Bobby and Spader, and subsequently dies.

 - Mentor Occupational Hazard: According to Uncle Press, this is destined to happen to all of the mentor travelers.
 He himself dies at the end of book 2.

 - Time Abyss: Rivals Saint Dane in age.

 - Travel Cool: Whether it's by expensive motorcycle or by fancy sports car, Press likes to travel in style.